 You asked, and we listened!
 Here are answers to the most commonly asked questions about dairy foods.

 Which type of milk is the healthiest to drink — fat free, low fat, reduced fat or whole milk?

 The primary difference between these milks is the amount of fat they contain, which is reflected in the calorie amounts you see on the label.
-What doesn’t change — from whole to fat free, organic or lactose-free — is the package of nine essential nutrients they all provide.
+What doesn’t change — from whole to fat free, organic or lactose-free — is the package of thirteen essential nutrients they all provide.

 While the Dietary Guidelines for Americans (DGA) continues to recommend low fat and fat free dairy foods, they also allow for up to 10% of calories coming from saturated fat.
 So, whole milk dairy foods can be a part of a healthy eating pattern, you will want to be mindful of other food choices to balance saturated fat and calorie intake.

 Why does milk have sugar?

 No sugar is added to regular white milk, regardless of fat content.
 The 13g of total sugars in an 8 oz. serving of milk you see listed on the Nutrition Facts Panel comes from a naturally occurring carbohydrate called lactose.
-Milk has just three simple ingredients: milk, vitamin A and vitamin D, making it one of the most naturally nutrient-dense beverages you can drink.
+Milk has just three simple ingredients: milk, vitamin A and vitamin D, making it one of the most naturally nutrient-rich beverages you can drink.

 How is cow’s milk different from milk alternatives?